BattlestarCoin/docker-daemon/README.md

 BattlestarCoin Next V2.13.2.8 Node
 ========

-This image is to run Battlestarcoin daemon as a node but if you add your wallet.dat into /home/batlnext/.batlnext, you can also use this as a personal wallet.
-And wallet will stake if you add some coins
+This image is to run Battlestarcoin daemon as a node but if you add your wallet.dat into /home/batlnext/.batlnext, you can also use this as a personal headless wallet.
+The wallet will stake if you add coins.

 ### Start the node from docker command line

 ```
-docker run -d --name batlnext -p 16914:16914 -v batlnext:/home/batlnext --restart unless-stopped index.docker.io/battlestarcoin/linux-node:next
+docker run -d --name batlnext -p 16914:16914 -v batlnext:/home/batlnext --restart unless-stopped ghcr.io/battlestarcoin/docker-daemon:master
 ```